nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 You must do this to prevent users and sync clients from accessing files before you have completed your encryption migration.

-After your upgrade is complete, follow the steps in :ref:`enable_encryption` to enable the new encryption system.
+After your upgrade is complete, follow the steps in :ref:`enable_encryption_label` to enable the new encryption system.
 Then click the **Start Migration** button on your Admin page to migrate your encryption keys, or use the ``occ`` command.
 We strongly recommend using the ``occ`` command; the **Start Migration** button is